By CVO Staff

-West Lafayette is located across the Wabash River from its sister city Lafayette and is home to well-known Purdue University.
-In addition to being one of the most populous cities in the state, it is also recognized as the most diverse city in the Midwest.
+West Lafayette is located across the Wabash River from its sister city Lafayette and is home to well-known Purdue Univ.
+Besides being one of the most populous cities in the state (including a large student population), it is also recognized as the most diverse city in the Midwest.
 Residents of West Lafayette hail from 120 different countries.
-Each year, the town hosts a Global Fest to celebrate what they refer to as this “unique and exciting strength.”
+Each year, the town hosts a Global Fest to celebrate the city’s rich history and what they refer to as this “unique and exciting strength.”
 It is also an exceptionally safe place to live, with an average crime rate that is 41% lower than the state average and 39% lower than the national average.
 Its unemployment rate is impressively low as well, due in large part to the presence of Purdue.

 #10 – Stillwater, OK

-Stillwater is the county seat of Payne County in north-central Oklahoma.
+Aside from being one of our great college towns, Stillwater is the county seat of Payne County in north-central Oklahoma.
 Though this town and the surrounding area is known as “Cowboy Country,” Stillwater offers much more than bull riding.
 Educational and employment opportunities range from aerospace and electronics to agriculture and biotech.
-Oklahoma State University’s student body makes up 30 percent of the local population of roughly 47,000, and there are an additional 2,000 attending a satellite campus of Northern Oklahoma College, also located in Stillwater.
+Oklahoma State’s student population makes up 30 percent of the local population of roughly 47,000.
+Plus, there are 2,000 other university students attending a satellite campus of Northern Oklahoma College, also located in Stillwater.
 Designed on wide open spaces, the city has a grid layout, making its many amenities easy to find.
 This college town is easy on the wallet, has plentiful employment opportunities, and a very low crime rate.

 #9 – Oxford, MS

-With a population of only 20,000, Oxford, Mississippi is one of the smallest towns on our list, but there are several big reasons why it’s a great place to live.
-With low crime and unemployment rates by both state and national standards and one of the top school systems in the nation, Oxford is a safe place to live, work, study, and raise a family.
+A tiny town in Mississippi, Oxford has a population of only 20,000.
+This makes it one of the smallest college towns on our list.
+Still, there are several big reasons why it’s a great place to live.
+For example, the city boasts low crime and unemployment rates by both state and national standards.
+It is also home to one of the top school systems in the nation.
+All in all, Oxford is a safe place to live, work, study, and raise a family.
 It has been recognized by USA Today as one of the top six college towns in America.
 English majors and lovers of literature may also recognize Oxford as the hometown of author William Faulkner.

 Colleges: University of Mississippi